 Lynne Grey, MA, LPC, LCAS, CSI

-Mental Health and Substance Use Disorder Utilization Management Manager
+Mental Health and Substance Use Clinical Director

-Lynne received a Bachelor of Arts in Psychology from the University of North Carolina at Chapel Hill and a Master of Arts in Community Counseling from Appalachian State University.
+Lynne received a Bachelor of Arts in psychology from the University of North Carolina at Chapel Hill and a Master of Arts in community counseling from Appalachian State University.
 She also holds a Graduate Certificate in Addictions Counseling.

 Larry Holcombe, CCS, CSAC

 Training Specialties: Relative as Direct Support Provider, Provider Monitoring, Dispute Resolution, and Plan of Correction Process

 Larry has over 30 years in the substance use field, including time spent in the U.S. Navy as a Drug and Alcohol Program Advisor, a Residential Substance Abuse and Addictions Senior Counselor, and facility director of two Outpatient Drug and Alcohol facilities.
 He has worked extensively with various types of addiction, including drugs and alcohol, food, sex, gambling, adult children of alcoholics, and co-dependency.

 Larry earned his Bachelor of Science degree in workforce, education, development, and training from Southern Illinois University.